 Directions

-- Prepare Sheet Pan: Grease the sheet pan with olive oil to prevent sticking.
+- Grease the sheet pan with olive oil so it won’t stick.

-- Mix Ingredients: In a large bowl, whisk together the eggs and milk.
-Then, add in the diced vegetables, optional protein, salt, pepper, and garlic powder.
+- In a bowl, whisk eggs and milk together.
+Stir in veggies, ham, salt, pepper, and garlic powder.

-- Pour Mixture into Pan: Carefully pour the mixture into the prepared sheet pan, spreading it evenly.
+- Pour mixture onto the pan, spreading it out evenly.

 Tips for Success

-- If you want to make ahead, you can prep the mixture the night before and store it in the refrigerator for a quick morning assembly.
+- You can mix it up the night before and keep it in the fridge for a quick morning bake.

 Creative Variations of Sheet Pan Eggs

-- Mediterranean Style: Incorporate feta cheese, Kalamata olives, and sun-dried tomatoes for a flavorful twist.
+- Mediterranean Style: Add feta cheese, olives, and sun-dried tomatoes.

-- Southwestern Style: Add black beans, corn, jalapeños, and salsa to create a hearty, zesty version.
+- Southwestern Style: Stir in black beans, corn, jalapeños, and salsa.

-- Italian Style: Include Italian sausage, mozzarella cheese, and a drizzle of marinara sauce for a comforting dish.
+- Italian Style: Use Italian sausage, mozzarella, and a bit of marinara sauce.

 Meal Prep and Storage Tips